-Capitalized terms not otherwise defined herein shall have the meaning given to them in the Agreement or PA.
+Capitalized terms not otherwise defined herein shall have the meaning given to them in the Agreement or Master Terms and Conditions.

 - “Controller” means a person or entity that determines the purposes and means of the Processing of Personal Data;

-“Data Protection Legislation” means GDPR, and/or any other applicable data privacy legislation of the country of registration of HyperGuest Affiliate as defined in the Agreement;
+- “Data Protection Legislation” means GDPR, and/or any other applicable data privacy legislation of the country of registration of HyperGuest Affiliate as defined in the Agreement;

-“Data Subject” means the identified or identifiable person to whom Personal Data relates;
+- “Data Subject” means the identified or identifiable person to whom Personal Data relates;

-“GDPR” means the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation);
+- “GDPR” means the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation);

 - “Personal Data” means any information relating to (i) an identified or identifiable natural person and/or, (ii) an identified or identifiable legal entity (where such information is protected by Data Protection Legislation similarly to data which identifies a living individual); which, for the purpose of this Addendum, shall include personal data of Guests ie. data contained in the contact forms, contact and identification information, including name, title, email, and address, ID and/or passport numbers, payment details, Guests’ preferences, and Customer’s services details and limited connection and location data (city).
 Personal Data do not contain any special data categories.

 - “Processing” means any operation or set of operations which is performed upon Personal Data, whether or not by automatic means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction; for the avoidance of doubts, the processing of other information than Personal Data (e.g. anonymised data) for the purpose of enhancing the HyperGuest services does not fall under the scope of this Addendum;

-“Processor” or “Sub-processor” means a person or entity that Processes Personal Data on behalf of a Controller and/or Processor, as applicable;
+- “Processor” or “Sub-processor” means a person or entity that Processes Personal Data on behalf of a Controller and/or Processor, as applicable;

-“Services” for the purpose of this Addendum means the services provided by HyperGuest to the Customer pursuant to the Agreement;
+- “Services” for the purpose of this Addendum means the services provided by HyperGuest to the Customer pursuant to the Agreement;

 2. Data processing